wmk1/toll-road-blockchain-system/README.md

 * deploy a regulator,
 * then call `createNewOperator` on it.
-* then resumes the newly created operator, which should be paused.
+* then resumes the newly created operator, which should be paused before the resume step.

 ## Tests